-- Media Waiver – UAC will not videotape or record a client without first obtaining the client’s written informed consent and approval from the owners of UAC.
+- Media Waiver – UTAC will not videotape or record a client without first obtaining the client’s written informed consent and approval from the owners of UTAC.

 - Access to Consumer Records – The program shall maintain confidentiality for all clients’ case records.
 Employees of the program shall not discuss or knowingly permit the disclosures of any information concerning the client or his/her family, directly or indirectly, to any unauthorized person.
 The client and any persons that the client authorizes may have access to the consumer records; however, a signed release must be completed by the client and documented with the consumer file.

 - Revocation of Consent – Anytime a client chooses to revoke consent, they should be encouraged to inform the entity being revoked by telephone or in writing that they are choosing to revoke the said consent.
 Revocation of consent may be grounds for ‘unsatisfactory discharge’ based on clinical decision.